Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Whether it’s in your hands or your account management team’s, it's time for a smooth transition from the seller to the partner.
 Make it easy on the prospect, who has just committed to working with you.

 Different salespeople use different selling styles, which dictate the phrasing and actions of their closing strategies.
 To give you a look at the variety out there in the sales world, we asked some experts in the field for their best closing tips.
 Below are four of the most useful tactics we recommend testing out.

-Closing a deal typically requires that you spot buying intent, ask for the sale, send your contract, handle objections, and ask for the sale repeatedly until the dotted line is signed.
+Closing a deal typically requires that you spot buying intent, ask for the sale, send your contract, handle objections and negotiations, and ask for the sale repeatedly until the dotted line is signed.
 As we noted, the close begins with that first ask.
 But, it usually ends only after the second or third.
-Buyers almost always have concerns, so if you get a no to “Are you ready to move forward?,” know that it doesn’t mean the deal’s dead, just that you have some hesitations to uncover and resolve.
+Buyers almost always have concerns, so if you get a no to “Are you ready to move forward?”, know that it doesn’t mean the deal’s dead, just that you have some hesitations to uncover and resolve.